ZapataCamilo/holbertonschool-shell/io_redirections_and_filters/README.md

 6.head -n 3 iacta | tial -n 1: this script print the third line of the file iaca

 7.echo "Best School" > "\*\\\'\"Best School\"\'\\\*$\?\*\*\*\*\*:)": this script create a file with Best School inside

+8.ls -la > ls_cwd_content:this script is to redirec the ls -la comand to the file